-Individual update clients report the update installation activity to its update server as described in [MS-WUSP] section 3.2.4.
-Data from individual update clients are propagated by a DSS to its upstream server (USS), based on the DSS and USS configuration as described in [MS-WSUSSS] section 3.2.4.5.
+Individual update clients report the update installation activity to its update server, as specified in [MS-WUSP] section 3.2.4.
+Data from individual update clients are propagated by a downstream server (DSS) to its upstream server (USS), based on the DSS and USS configuration as specified in [MS-WSUSSS] section 3.2.4.5.
 The reporting data provides the basis on which update installation reports can be generated by administrators to gauge the penetration and health of update distribution.